samyiin/IdentifierNameNormalization/README.md

 Python library *inflection* uses the logic regarding underscore and combination of upper and lower letters, but it doesn't keep the original capitalization, neither does it split numbers.
 We need the original caitalization for the masters thesis.
 So I guess I will just write one parser myself.

-## Interprete softwords
+## Interprete Hard Words
-By our definition above, soft words will only contain English Letters.
+By our definition above, hard words will contain either all English Letters or all numbers.
 (Because we splitted it by numbers and underscores).
-Now a softword can be a concatenation of one or more of the following semantic components:
+Now a hard word can be a concatenation of one or more of the following semantic components (soft words):

     numbers
     single letters